PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 3. **Your desired level of confidence.** The industry standard is 95%.

 You then use a [formula](https://en.wikipedia.org/wiki/Sample_size_determination) to determine if your sample size is large enough.
-There are many calculators online that will do this for you, so you can avoid calculating this yourself (We also include this calculator when creating a new [A/B test in PostHog](/ab-testing/features)).
+There are many calculators online that will do this for you, so you can avoid calculating this yourself – [A/B tests in PostHog](/ab-testing/features) calculate this for you automatically.

 ### 5. A long enough test duration